Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/DecisionSupport.md

 Clearing the cache
 ----------------------

-When the provisioning server, or the owner, wants to clear the cache of a device, it sends a `<clearCache/>` element in an `<iq type="set"/>` stanza to the device.
+When the provisioning server, wants to clear the cache of a device, it sends a `<clearCache/>` element in an `<iq type="set"/>` stanza to the device.
 This makes the device re-ask the questions to the provisioning server, making sure any new rules are effectively applied.
+If the node is embedded in a concentrator, the `<clearCache/>` element must also contain the `id`, `src` and `pt` attributes, as appropraite, to identify the node whose cache is to be cleared.